mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 # PostgreSQL

 Zerops provides a fully managed and scaled PostgreSQL database service, suitable for both development and production projects on any load.
-You can choose any variant you want, and you can be sure that it will work.
-Your certainty and peaceful sleep are our top priority.
+You can choose any variant you wish in the knowledge that it will work.
+Your peace of mind is our top priority.

 [[toc]]